 6601 Telegraph Rd, Franconia

-This isn’t your average spray ground.
+This isn’t your average spray ground - in fact, it was named the No. 2 splash pad in the nation according to USA Today's 2023 Readers' Choice Awards.
 Styled around the Chesapeake Bay and located within Lee District Park, Our Special Harbor is a fully accessible, zero-water-depth spray ground for children of ALL abilities.
 (Think of it like Clemyjontri Park, but with water!)
 The play area features a water maze, a dumping crab basket, fountains, misting sunflowers, and a beach area with interactive water tables.

 Nearby, Chessie’s Big Backyard is the dry play area – complete with a 2,160-foot trail designed for children of all abilities that appeal to the various senses.
 Follow the boardwalk to encounter wildlife figures representing animals indigenous to the region.
 Climb the accessible treehouse, play on the playground, or take a spin on the Carousel.